Chris Britton

 In 1980 Chris started the first Artists Action Network within Amnesty International that worked for the release of imprisoned artists.
 During the early eighties he studied acting with Uta Hagen in New York City and acted in 'The Misanthrope' directed by Mark Lamos at The Hartford Stage and 'The Taming of the Shrew' at the Astor Place Theater in NYC.
 He returned to Canada to be a member of the Grand Theater Company with Robin Phillips.
 In the late 80's he landed the role of 'Einstein' in the one actor play and toured Canada, Boston and Louisville, Kentucky in over 200 performances.

 His voice has been heard in hundreds of commercials, narrations and animation series.
+Most recently as the voice of Mr. Sinister in the Emmy nominated animation series ‘X Men ‘97’.
 Two of his screenplays, 'Capital Murder', based on the true story of the lawyer who defended the last two men executed in Canada and 'The Hostage', a political thriller were both awarded a Fellowship in the Praxis Screenwriting Competition.
 His most recent screenplay, 'The River' deals with the abuse of Indigenous children in Residential Schools.